Last updated: August 30, 2022

 Another way to get to Watsons Bay is via the walking trail from Rose Bay.
 Doing that walk, in addition to the Federation Cliff Walk, will end up being 13 km long.
 A long hike, but you will see the best of Sydney’s coastline.

 Highlights and Map

-The scenic coastal trail between Watsons Bay and Dover Heights is characterised by high sandstone cliffs, beautiful parks, and panoramic ocean views.
+The coastal trail between Watsons Bay and Dover Heights is characterised by high sandstone cliffs, large open parks, and panoramic ocean views.

-In this guide to the Federation Cliff Walk we are going to focus on the following nine highlights:
+In this guide to the Federation Cliff Walk, we are going to focus on the following nine landmarks and highlights: